Chart Color Schemes

 Health performance in Bellfield is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Bellfield faces significant health challenges as assessed by AreaSearch.
-Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across all age groups but more so among older cohorts.
+Bellfield faces significant health challenges based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across all ages but more so among older cohorts.

-Private health cover is relatively low at approximately 51% of the total population (~1,284 people), compared to 56.7% in Greater Melbourne.
+Only approximately 51% of Bellfield's total population (~1,284 people) has private health cover, compared to 56.7% in Greater Melbourne.
 The most common medical conditions are mental health issues and asthma, affecting 8.9% and 8.6% of residents respectively.
-69.6% of residents report no medical ailments, compared to 72.6% in Greater Melbourne.
+However, 69.6% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
 Health outcomes among the working-age population are typical.
-14.5% of residents are aged 65 and over (364 people).
-Health outcomes among seniors present some challenges but rank lower nationally than the broader population.
+Bellfield has 15.1% of residents aged 65 and over (379 people).
+While health outcomes among seniors present some challenges, they rank lower nationally than the broader population.

 Frequently Asked Questions - Health